GiGurra/commit-fluff/README.md

 Enter your commit message: Fix da bug
 Your commit message should be: fix!: Fix da bug```

-## Made by
+## Author

-GPT4 on command line :D
+Script and readme written by GPT4 on command line